 Rank Math – Rank Math is also an SEO plugin that has a free and paid version.

-Stupid Simple SEO – This is a full SEO course by Mike Pearson, and I highly recommend it.
+Stupid Simple SEO – This is a full SEO course by Mike Pearson, and I highly recommend it to learn how to write blog posts that appear in Google search.
+He covers many additional features relating to SEO that you don’t want to miss.

 Easy On-Page SEO – This is an eBook on optimizing your blog posts for Google, and I recommend it too.
 It’s less expensive, so many new bloggers buy it before a full course.